- Home

 Key Stage 4

-Year 10 and 11 GCSE Geography students follow the AQA GCSE Geography specification (8035), exploring a range of topics relating to human and physical geography, and build upon their prior knowledge and skills from KS3.
-Students will explore a wide range of case studies and examples such as Rio de Janeiro, London, Nigeria, The Thar Desert, The Malaysian Rainforest, Typhoon Haiyan 2013 and many more.
+Year 10 and 11 GCSE geography students follow the AQA GCSE geography specification (8035), exploring a range of topics relating to human and physical geography, and build upon their prior knowledge and skills from KS3.
+Students will explore a wide range of case studies and examples such as Rio de Janeiro, London, Nigeria, The Sahara Desert, The Amazon Rainforest, Typhoon Haiyan 2013 and many more.

-Students also complete two days of fieldwork during their GCSE studies in an urban environment such as London or Ipswich and a coastal environment such as Walton-on-the-Naze.
+Students also complete two days of fieldwork during their GCSE studies in an urban environment (Chelmsford) and a coastal environment (Walton-on-the-Naze).

 The GCSE course is assessed with 3 different exam papers which are outlined below: